MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerBackup.md

 ---
-description: The Get-NetworkControllerBackup cmdlet gets backups of the Network Controller database. external help file: Microsoft.NetworkController.Powershell.dll-help.xml Module Name: NetworkController ms.date: 09/27/2021
+description: The Get-NetworkControllerBackup cmdlet gets the status of a backup operation started with the New-NetworkControllerBackup cmdlet external help file: Microsoft.NetworkController.Powershell.dll-help.xml Module Name: NetworkController ms.date: 09/27/2021